gbondo-am/gbondo-am.github.io/_portfolio/Master's Thesis.md

 *Geogenic radonpotential (GRP)* is defined as the portion of radon emanation, that is predominantly associated with natural factors.

-**Hypothesis :** It is hypothesizes that the spatial variability of GRP is affected by environmental parameters related to soil, geology, meterology etc. Therefore, by modelling a relationship between known sampling points and their environmental co-variables, we can predict the radon potential in areas where the environmental co-variables are present but radon is unknown.
+**Hypothesis :** The spatial variability of GRP is affected by environmental parameters related to soil, geology, meterology etc. Therefore, by modelling a relationship between known sampling points and their environmental co-variables, we can predict the radon potential in areas where the environmental co-variables are present but radon is unknown.

 ## Data and Method
-- *Radon-2222* and *Soil gas permeability* per measuring location are used to calculate the  *Geogenic radonpotential (GRP)* using the ***(Neznal et al. 2004)*** equation.
+- *Radon-222* and *Soil gas permeability* per measuring location are used to calculate the  *Geogenic radonpotential (GRP)* using the ***(Neznal et al. 2004)*** equation.

 - 38 covariates related to geology, soil, climate, Uranium, DEM etc.